A Guide to Sole Trader Accounting

 QuickBooks

-QuickBooks is one of the most comprehensive accounting software packages available, offering a sole trader plan which will calculate taxes owed.
-It has various income and expense tracking features as well as invoicing and reporting capabilities.
-QuickBooks allows users to connect their bank accounts so transactions are automatically imported, making it easier to reconcile accounts.
+QuickBooks is one of the most comprehensive accounting software packages available, offering a sole trader plan that calculates taxes owed.
+It offers various income and expense-tracking features, as well as invoicing and reporting capabilities.
+QuickBooks allows users to connect their bank accounts so transactions are automatically imported, making account reconciliation easier.

 QuickBooks Banner advert